MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls.pt-br/Instructions/Labs/LAB_03_Create a Log Analytics workspace.md

 1. Abra uma sessão do navegador e entre no [menu do portal do Azure](https://portal.azure.com/).

-2. No portal do Azure, insira **espaços de trabalho do Log Analytics** na caixa de pesquisa.
+2. No menu do portal do Azure, insira **workspaces do Log Analytics** na caixa de pesquisa.
 Quando você começa a digitar, a lista é filtrada com base em sua entrada.
 Escolha **workspaces do Log Analytics**.

 4. Na página **Workspaces do Log Analytics**, escolha **+ Criar**.